<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Tell Your Lender Everything

-Of course, there can always be unforeseen complications that arise during your home search, and that’s okay!
+There can always be unforeseen complications that arise during your home search, and that’s okay!
 Just don’t hide them from your lender.

 “If you tell your loan officer right away, nine times out of ten, your loan officer can likely find a solution,” says Jen, “But they cannot help you fix what they don’t know.”
 After all, they’re going to be watching your financial records anyway, so if it’s something significant, they’re going to notice!